Skyggfisk/web-img-tools/README.md

 # Web Image Tools

 A comprehensive client-side image manipulation and analysis web application built with modern web technologies.
-Upload, analyze, optimize, and edit images directly in your browser with professional-grade tools.
+Upload, analyze, optimize, and edit images directly in your browser.

+> [!WARNING]
+> This project is still very much under construction and barely any of the features work as described yet.
+You are free to play around and preview, but don't expect actual optimization or great filters.

 ## ✨ Features